Testing cosmetics on animals: Guatemala

 In 2017, Guatemala banned cosmetic animal testing.

 India

 In early 2014, India announced a ban on testing cosmetics on animals in the country, thereby becoming the second country in Asia to do so.
 Later India banned import of cosmetics tested on animals in November 2014.

 Israel

-Israel banned "the import and marketing of cosmetics, toiletries or detergents that were tested on animals" in 2013.
+Israel banned "the import and marketing of cosmetics, toiletries, or detergents that were tested on animals" in 2013.

 New Zealand

 In 2015, New Zealand also banned animal testing.
-However, the ban on testing cosmetics on animals was unlikely to lead to products being stripped from shelves in New Zealand as around 90 per cent of cosmetic products sold in New Zealand were made overseas.
+However, the ban on testing cosmetics on animals was unlikely to lead to products being stripped from shelves in New Zealand, as around 90 percent of cosmetic products sold in New Zealand were made overseas.

 Taiwan

 In 2015, Taiwan launched a bill proposing a ban on cosmetic testing on animals.
 It passed in 2016 and went into effect in 2019.
 Shortly before the ban went into effect on 9 November 2019, however, it was noted that most Taiwan cosmetic companies already did not experiment with animals.